Keeganw3/Play-Stardew-Valley/README.md

 * My mentor Brian Macharia who supported me and provided me with both feedback and solutions to problems I faced while creating the website.
 * My lecturer Simen Daehlin who provided me feedback on my initial wireframe designs.
 * The people from slack room who answered my questions on when I needed it.
+* Code institute for the classes, sources and tutors that they provided me.
 * Media Query sizes were taken from Bootstrap: https://getbootstrap.com/docs/4.1/layout/overview/

 ## Content